roman-bd/music-licensing-workflow-backend/README.md

 > 💡 **Bonus Points For:**

+- Automated testing and CI pipeline using GitHub Actions.
 - Unit or integration tests for API or key logic.
 - Use of MongoDB for unstructured metadata (if justified).
 - Real-time suggestion implemented (e.g., via GraphQL subscriptions or WebSockets).